Simple Soups for a Super Winter

 Let’s look at some of the building blocks for your hearty winter soup.

 Carrots and onions.
 Two of soup’s most reliable veggies.
-Stored well, carrots (refrigerated) and onions (cool, dark pantry) last for weeks — an eon on the time scale of fresh produce!
+Stored well, carrots (refrigerated) and onions (cool, dark pantry) can last weeks — an eon on the time scale of fresh produce!
 Celery gets an honorable mention as another veteran veg.
 The full trio forms a traditional Italian soup base.

 Broth.
 Shelf-stable chicken or vegetable broth — or, add hot water to bouillon.
 In a pinch, you can even make a decent broth with just water and dried herbs!
 The flavors will marry as they simmer.

 Alternatively: for some low-waste habit-forming, you can make your own broth by accumulating vegetable scraps (stems, roots, skins) in a freezer bag instead of trashing them.
 When the bag is full, simmer the scraps for hours in a big pot to boil out every bit of flavor and nutrients.
 Store the strained liquid for as-needed broth.
 Continue the cycle with new veggie scraps and you’ll always have broth on hand!